danielrosehill/Global-Value-Factors-Explorer-Dataset/README.md

 # Impact Categories In Dataset

-Okay, here's the revised summary with the addition of the number of pollutants for Water Pollution:

 **Air Pollution**
 Pollution is calculated based on metric tons of PM2.5, PM10, SOx, NOx, NH3, and VOCs per year.